There are 2 advertising codes of practice that describe how businesses should advertise.

 They cover all kinds of promotional communications, depending where the advert or promotion will appear.

-The Committee of Advertising Practice code has rules that cover non-broadcast advertising (eg print, online), sales promotion and direct marketing (eg telesales and email).
+The CAP non-broadcast code has rules that cover non-broadcast advertising (eg print, online), sales promotion and direct marketing (eg telesales and email).

 The code specifies standards for accuracy and honesty that businesses must stick to, including specific conditions, eg: